A Taxonomy of Prompt Modifiers for Text-To-Image Generation

 \subsection{Inductive Development of the Taxonomy}

 The taxonomy was developed inductively from pieces of information found during the research.
-Due to the relative scarcity of this material, the development of the taxonomy was conducted iteratively, as follows.
+Due to the relative scarcity of this material at the time of writing, the development of the taxonomy was conducted iteratively, as follows.
 A list of potential candidates for prompt modifiers was inductively compiled and grouped.
-This list was subject to continual reinterpretation based on novel instances of prompts.
-Whenever a candidate for a novel type of prompt modifier was encountered in a post on Twitter or the literature, the author revisited the list of prompt modifiers.
+This list was subject to continual reinterpretation when novel instances of prompts were encountered.
+Whenever a candidate for a novel type of prompt modifier was found in a post on Twitter or the literature, the author revisited the list of prompt modifiers.
 Therefore, the resulting taxonomy was iteratively and inductively revised and expanded when new types of prompt modifiers were encountered.
 After some weeks of collecting data this way, the list of prompt modifiers and taxonomy did no longer grow, even if instances of novel and atypical prompts were encountered.
 This indicates the completeness of the developed taxonomy.

 The findings were documented in a PowerPoint presentation with text and images to produce an evocative and aesthetic description of the ethnographic research.
 This iteration also served as verification of the correctness of the taxonomy.
 The author's creation of and engagement with the presentation acted as a daily conversation with the research material.
 This allowed the author to concurrently and iteratively develop and articulate an understanding of the subject matter both visually and textually.
-At the end of the research period, the author engaged in a summative analysis~\cite{160940690400300403.pdf} of the research material to review the completeness and consistency of the taxonomy.
+At the end of the research period, the author engaged in a summative analysis~\citep{160940690400300403.pdf} of the research material to review the completeness and consistency of the taxonomy.